What to Expect in Texas Family Law Court

 5CPS is seeking to terminate your parental rights, you may ask the judge to appoint one

+for you.
 Your attorney should:

 • Talk with you before every hearing;